Save Design - Getting Started Guide

 config = Resources.Load<SaveDesignConfig>("SaveDesignConfig");

-// Load shared data, or initialize if no data exists
+// Load shared data, or initialize if none exists

 if (!Load.Shared()) Initialize.Shared();